-Wheat production and harvested areas are on a long-term, downward trend around the world.
-Net returns per acre to farmers often favor other crops, and the differential is widening.
-An eventual supply and demand situation where smaller supplies of wheat are produced only in areas where more profitable alternatives do not exist will translate into supply challenges for the global food industry.
+Wheat production and harvested areas are on a long-term, downward trend in the United States.
+Net returns per acre to farmers favor other crops, and the differential is widening.
+An eventual supply and demand situation where smaller wheat supplies are produced only in areas where more profitable alternatives do not exist will translate into supply challenges for the global food industry.

 U.S. Wheat Associates (USW) supports finding new ways to improve wheat quality and increase production with less impact on the environment.
 New research in biotechnology and plant breeding innovation, including gene editing, will help make this possible.

-In 2008, the wheat industry actively decided to support advanced wheat research, including every type of technology from conventional breeding to biotechnology.
-Private technology providers and public universities have since announced their own research projects and partnerships in wheat breeding.
+In 2008, the U.S. wheat industry actively supported advanced wheat research, including every type of technology from conventional breeding to biotechnology.
+Private technology providers and public universities have since announced their research projects and partnerships in wheat breeding.

 The wheat industry hopes these efforts will lead to greater sustainability for the entire wheat chain.
-USW is committed to ensuring that our customers can purchase the wheat they want and that trade disruptions are minimized.
+U.S. Wheat Associates (USW) is committed to ensuring that our customers can buy the wheat they want and minimize trade disruptions.

-Wheat farmers need all of the tools in the toolbox, and plant breeding innovations promise to have a positive impact not just in developing wheat varieties that benefit farmers, but also in creating new varieties with traits that help millers, bakers and consumers.
-USW is dedicated to ensuring that regulation of new technology around the world is efficient and science-based so that trade barriers do not occur.
+Wheat farmers need the entire toolbox to continue producing more and better wheat in sustainable ways.
+Plant breeding innovations promise to positively impact developing wheat varieties that benefit farmers and create new varieties with traits that help millers, bakers, and consumers.
+U.S. Wheat Associates (USW) is dedicated to ensuring that regulation of new technology worldwide is efficient and science-based so that trade barriers do not occur.
 USW is also focused on communicating the benefits of breeding tools and the research supporting their safety.
-USW and the National Association of Wheat Growers have adopted the following statement on plant breeding innovation:
+USW and the National Association of Wheat Growers (NAWG) have adopted the following statement on plant breeding innovation including gene editing:

 Wheat Industry Plant Breeding Innovation Position Statement